pledgcorporate/ecard-doc/docs/plugin/integration.md

 For more information, see [there](https://payzen.io/en-EN/webservices-payment/implementation-webservices-v5/49commonresponse.html).

-For SOAP webservice the result can be provided as a JWT, encoded with a secret shared between Pledg and the merchant.
+The result can be provided as a JWT, encoded with a secret shared between Pledg and the merchant.

 ### Standard notification